Daere Akobo

 Daere Afonya-a Akobo (born 12 May 1973) is a Nigerian entrepreneur and business executive.
 He is the founder and Chairman of PANA Holdings, a conglomerate with interests spanning the Petroleum industry, Energy, Infrastructure, Digital solutions, Financial services, and Agribusiness.
-He is also the founder and Chief Executive Officer of PE Energy Ltd, an oil and gas engineering and services company, and has established several other ventures, including Synergy E&P, AKD Digital Solutions, PANA Infrastructure, and PANA Academy.
+He is also the founder and Chief Executive Officer of PE Energy Ltd, an oil and gas engineering and services company, and has established several other ventures, including AKD Consulting, and PANA Academy.

 He has received industry and leadership recognitions, including the African Energy Person of the Year Award by African Leadership Magazine.
 Akobo is a Fellow of the Chartered Institute of Directors (London and Nigeria) and serves on advisory boards and committees linked to Nigeria’s energy sector, policy reform, and entrepreneurship.

 Early life and education

 Akobo studied Applied Physics at Rivers State University of Science and Technology, where he earned a bachelor's degree in 1997.
 During his university years, he was noted for early leadership qualities and later pursued professional and executive education at institutions including Harvard Business School, INSEAD, and Alliance Manchester Business School.
 In 2024, Obafemi Awolowo University awarded Akobo an honorary doctorate in Business Management, recognizing his philanthropy and contributions to industry.